ahmedstahir/web3-practice01/README.md

 <b>Step #6:</b>\
 Read events from the ERC20 UNI token contract deployed on Ethereum Mainnet

+<b>Step #7:</b>\
+To inspect the content within a block, the following three functions are implemented:
+- `getLatestBlockNumber` to display number of the latest block
+- `getLatestBlock` displays content of the latest block
+- `getLastBlocks` shows the block number and hash of the latest x blocks (where x is a number provided as a parameter to the function)

 <hr />

 ###### This [tutorial](https://www.dappuniversity.com/articles/web3-js-intro) is being used as reference for this exercise.